nextflow-io/nextflow/docs/google.rst

 Compute Engine
 ==============

-When using this feature Nextflow allows you set up an ephemeral computing cluster in in the Google Cloud platform and use it to deploy your pipeline execution.
+When using this feature Nextflow allows you set up an ephemeral computing cluster in the Google Cloud platform and use it to deploy your pipeline execution.

 Configuration